HL7/fhir-shorthand/input/pagecontent/tutorial.md

 * valueCodeableConcept from FishSpeciesValueSet (extensible)
 ```

-The first rule restricts the value[x] (an built-in element of every FHIR extension) to a CodeableConcept using the `only` keyword.
+The first rule restricts the value[x] (a built-in element of every FHIR extension) to a CodeableConcept using the `only` keyword.
 The second binds it to a value set (yet to be defined) using the `from` keyword.
 The binding strength will be `extensible`.

 To define FishSpeciesValueSet, add the following lines to the same file:

 ```
 ValueSet:    FishSpeciesValueSet
 Title:       "Fish Species Value Set"
 Id:          fish-species-value-set
 Description: "Codes describing various species of fish, taken from SNOMED-CT."
 * codes from system http://snomed.info/sct where concept is-a SCT#90580008  "Fish (organism)"
 ```